VatsalPandey0202/Projects/Text Classification/README.md

 - **Understanding Text Content:** LDA can provide insights into the underlying themes or topics within your text corpus.
 This understanding can be valuable for feature engineering or for making informed decisions about how to structure your text classification problem.

 In practice, a common approach is to use LDA to generate topic-based features and then combine these features with other traditional text features (e.g., TF-IDF, word embeddings) for text classification tasks.
 The combination of these different features can often lead to improved classification performance.

+## All the code files were executed on Google Colab.
 ## LDA without pipeline

 The code Latent_Dirichlet_Allocation.ipynb performs various text preprocessing and topic modeling tasks on a dataset using Python libraries like Gensim, spaCy, scikit-learn, and pyLDAvis.
 Here's a summary of the entire code: